-4.1.1 Customer feedback system
+Customer feedback system

-Feedback forms are intended to assess the general quality of the course, its content, teaching method, instructors, facilities and infrastructure, and the helpfulness/professionalism of staff.
-The feedback about instructors and related course information shall be used as part of their annual appraisal and/or to improve course and teaching.
+Feedback forms are intended to assess the general quality of the course, its content, teaching method, instructors, facilities and infrastructure, as well as the helpfulness and professionalism of staff.
+The feedback about instructors and related course information shall be used as part of their annual appraisal and to improve course and teaching.